giumonros/Measured-vs-simulated-PV/README.md

 Renewable Ninja API: Renewable Ninja provides simulation data for solar and wind energy production at any location worldwide.
 API Documentation: https://www.renewables.ninja/api

-If using this script or related data, please remember to credit Renewables.ninja, PVGIS and cite https://doi.org/10.1016/j.rser.2024.115044 appropriately in your work,  :)
+If using this script or related data, please remember to credit Renewables.ninja, PVGIS and cite https://doi.org/10.1016/j.rser.2024.115044 appropriately in your work :)

+## Support

+If you have questions or would like to discuss about PV power data sharing do not hesitate to send an e-mail at [giulia.montanari@polito.it](mailto:giulia.montanari@polito.it) or [njbca@dtu.dk](mailto:njbca@dtu.dk).